a56k/Final_Project_AQI_Level_SF/Selena-dL/technology.md

 # Technologies Used
 ## Data Cleaning and Analysis
-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+We will us Pandas to clean the data.
+We will perform an exploratory analysis with Jupyter Notebook and VS Code.
+Further analysis (i.e. merging/joining files) will be completed using Python and postgresQL (pgAdmin).
+Interactive plots of the cleaned/merged data will be made using Javascript.

 ## Database Storage
-Mongo is the database we intend to use, and we will integrate Flask to display the data.
+pgAdmin is the database we intend to use alongside AWS for storage.
+Further instruments will be added as necessary.

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is ___.
 Extra ML verbiage here.

 ## Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+We are currently displaying our work on our GitHub page.
+We will later integrate Google Slides and other platforms for presentation.